 The WCC is available electronically in MySR for commencing students.
 If you cannot complete the form electronically, the WCC form is available from any Student Central.
 It must be completed using black pen and the instructions on the form followed carefully.
 This will ensure the form is processed as soon as possible.

-If a WCC is not completed and lodged, enrolment in the related units/s will not proceed.
+If a WCC is not completed and lodged, enrolment in the related unit/s will not proceed.
 Students should check their enrolment on MySR approximately 48 hours after lodging their WCC.
 If you have any problems enrolling in courses or units which require a WCC, please contact Student Central.

 If you are enrolling in a course which requires a Student Undertaking, you will also need to submit a WCC.